-22.10 When assessing applications for retail, leisure and office development outside of town centres which are not in accordance with an up-to-date Local Plan, the NPPF states that local planning authorities should require an impact assessment if the development is over a proportionate locally set floorspace threshold (if there is no locally set threshold, the default threshold is 2,500 sq m).

-22.11 Within towns there are developments which are classed as 'edge-of -centre' and those that are classed as 'out-of-centre'.
-For clarity, the definition is set out below:
+- 22.13 When assessing applications for retail, leisure and office development outside of town centres which are not in accordance with an up-to-date Local Plan, the NPPF states that local planning authorities should require an impact assessment if the development is over a proportionate locally set floorspace threshold (if there is no locally set threshold, the default threshold is 2,500 sq m). - 22.14 Within towns there are developments which are classed as 'edge-of -centre' and those that are classed as 'out-of-centre'.
+These terms are defined in the Jargon Guide Appendix of this document.